awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

 ### Example: Mount an existing Amazon FSx for Lustre file system<a name="example-mount-an-existing-amazon-fsx-for-lustre-file-system"></a>

 **Example**
 This example MIME multi\-part file configures the compute resource to install the `lustre2.10` package from the Extras Library and mount an existing FSx for Lustre file system at `/scratch`\.
 This example is for Amazon Linux 2\.
-For installation instructions for other Linux distributions, see [Installing the Lustre Client](https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html) in the *FSx for Lustre User Guide*\.
+For installation instructions for other Linux distributions, see [Installing the Lustre Client](https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html) in the *Amazon FSx for Lustre User Guide*\.

 ```
 MIME-Version: 1.0